Bourbon Plateau: Plan and development

 The Bourbon Plateau developed in a more homogeneous way than the area around the railway station.
 Its layout was planned according to an overall concept elaborated by the public authorities, with the cooperation of renowned experts such as Joseph Stübben and Edouard André.
 Its development was executed by young, Luxembourgish architects educated at prestigious European schools of architecture, under the oversight of the government architect Sosthène Weis.
 The primary driving force behind the plan was the prime minister Paul Eyschen, who endeavoured to give the capital city a visual identity.

-The newly created quarter was constructed according to a strict set of government rules, inspired by the historicist, Neo-Renaissance, Neo-Baroque, or the then-popular Neo-classicist styles.
+The newly created district was constructed according to a strict set of government rules, inspired by the historicist, Neo-Renaissance, Neo-Baroque, or the then-popular Neo-classicist styles.
 The Banque et Caisse d'Épargne de l'État building (BCEE) (1910) was constructed by the architect Jean Pierre König and later extended by Jos Nouveau and Léon Muller.
 The design of the buildings at the bridgehead of the Pont Adolphe was intended to create a counterpart to the old city centre.
 This ensemble was only completed with the headquarters of German Imperial Railways in Alsace-Lorraine (architect: Karl Jüsgen).
 The building in the German Wilhelmist style appears more austere than the BCEE building with its richly designed facade, its alcoves and towers.
 It later served as the seat of the European Coal and Steel Community.